hindu-comm/weblogs/manasataramgini/2004/04/2004-04-06_war-in-the-konkan.md

 In 1453, Khwaja Mahmud Gawan, a Turko-Mongol merchant and renowned Islamist from Iraq, arrived in Bidar.
-His Islamic scholarship and knowledge of the Sharia’t was unparalleled amongst the Moslems of India and he was soon appointed as the prime minister of the Bahmanid empire and went about the task of enforcing correct Islamic practice by inviting Mullahs from the West and Central Asia.
+His Islamic scholarship and knowledge of the Sharia’t was unparalleled amongst the Moslems ofIndia and he was soon appointed as the prime minister of the Bahmanid empire and went about the task of enforcing correct Islamic practice by inviting Mullahs from the Westand Central Asia.
 In the mean time, would be conqueror of Constantinople, the Ottoman sultan Mehmed II came to power in Turkey and tried to assassinate his brother Yusuf Adil Khan who was also contending for the throne.
 However, Yusuf escaped by ship and